-- If main boilers are not operational during the winter then decisions may have to be made to relocate students or employees. - Department of Public Safety should be notified for potential issues with fire alarms and use of the phone system. - Physical Plant will oversee repair and usage of boiler facilities. - Decision may have to be made regarding campus shutdown depending upon length of boiler shut down. - Insurance companies will need to be contacted for boiler insurance.

-Work directly with Communications regarding information dissemination and media contacts.
-Communications will decide the best mode of contact of students, constituents, and employees (web, email, social media, voice mail, written letter).
+- If main boilers are not operational during the winter then decisions may have to be made to relocate students or employees. - Department of Public Safety should be notified for potential issues with fire alarms and use of the phone system. - Physical Plant will oversee repair and usage of boiler facilities. - Decision may have to be made regarding campus shut down depending upon length of boiler shut down. - Insurance companies will need to be contacted for boiler insurance. - Work directly with the Communications Office regarding information dissemination and media contacts.
+The Communications Office will decide the best mode of contact of students, constituents, and employees (web, email, social media, voicemail, written letter).